JonBrommer/Meteo-data/README.md

 R function to obtain Finnish Meteorological Institute (FMI) open data

 #Description
 This script downloads FMI open meteorological data, which is in XML format and parses it to produce a data.frame with the requested information.
 It is restricted to download one type of weather data (e.g. daily temperature) from a single weatherstation.
 While this may seem restrictive, the function can be easily implemented to download multiple datasets and concatenate these.

+For GIS-oriented data extraction, see the "rOpenGov/fmi" GitHub package by J. Jousimo

 # Usage
 ```